What on earth could ever prevent a desperate young man who desires a better life outside the shores of his country from making a move?.

 “In fact, life has become unbearable for my family since my mum felt sick with broken limb and cannot afford to cater for our needs”.

-His colleagues at Dompoase Senior High School could not come to terms of his predicament, despite sympathizing with him on several occasions whenever they met him anywhere in town time since the time he dropped out of school.
+His colleagues at Dompoase Senior High School at the time could not come to terms of his predicament, despite sympathizing with him on several occasions wherever they happened to meet him in town since he dropped out of school.

 Narrating his childhood days ordeals, Frank said: “I started taking care of myself and my education at the primary school level knowing very well my parents could not be of help”.